 - if you have no interest in scaling your business online, and prefer your income to be based only on in-person services and the hours you have each day.

-So, what about those of you reading this, that are ready to take the jump?
+So, what about those of you reading this, who are ready to take the jump?
 Or, at least, start the process?

-To those of you that were able to say no to all of those questions above, and are ready to take some big time action in making those dreams come true?
+To those of you who were able to say no to all of those questions above, and are ready to take some big time action in making those dreams come true?

 Like I said last week, Marie Forleo’s 8 week bschool program was that big thing for me.
 The catalyst that changed it all, especially for building a business with a online component to it.

 It was the thing that took my business from crazy one-woman-circus to a beautiful and inspiring life, that just keeps seeming to get better and gorgeously expand with time.

 And, in case you’re getting that “YES!!” in your gut, like I did, here’s something awesome to know: